Back to top

 PackageManager.DONT_KILL_APP);

-A normal broadcast intent is not available anymore after is was send and processed by the system.
+An intent to trigger a receiver ( broadcast intent ) is not available anymore after it was sent and processed by the system.
 If you use the sendStickyBroadcast(Intent) method, the corresponding intent is sticky, meaning the intent you are sending stays around after the broadcast is complete.

 // Register for the battery changed event